Posted on 30th April 2021 at 15:36

 utility bill arrears

-Debts such as Government tax and benefit debt are all likely to qualify.
+Debts such as Government tax and benefit debt are all likely to qualify, unless they are included in the list of excluded debts.

 What debts aren’t covered by Debt Respite Scheme?